Roger McGuinn: Collaborations

+McGuinn contributes electric 12-string to one track ("Captain Video") on Skip Battin's 1972 self-titled solo album.

 McGuinn appears on Willie Nile's 1991 Places I Have Never Been album.
 McGuinn also appears on the 1994 Arthur Alexander tribute album Adios Amigo: A Tribute to Arthur Alexander, performing a cover version of "Anna (Go to Him)".
 He contributed two tracks, "Banjo Cantata" and "Ramblin' On", to a compilation of banjo pieces released by Davon as Banjo Greats (Volumes 1 & 2), re-issued on CD by Tradition in 1996 as Banjo Jamboree.
 He has also performed the songs "It's Alright, Ma (I'm Only Bleeding)" and "Ballad of Easy Rider" which were included on the soundtrack of the film Easy Rider.
 Another soundtrack that features McGuinn is the 1977 film Ransom.
 McGuinn performed "Shoot 'Em" which appears on the anthology album Byrd Parts 2, released on Australia's Raven Records label in 2003.
 McGuinn also appears with Bruce Springsteen on the live download "Magic Tour Highlights (Live)" singing "Turn!
 Turn!
 Turn!"
 He also did guitar work in The Beach Boys' version of "California Dreaming" video.
 McGuinn contributed 12 string electric and harmonies to Will Dailey's track "Peace of Mind" from Torrent, Volume 1: Fashion of Distraction.